Romans 5:6-11 By seeking Christ and His righteousness alone, we maximise the power of the blood

 Background

 It is Christ’s love for sinners displayed on the cross that destroyed the devil and his works.
-As Christ shed His blood, His blood cleanses my soul and causes me to possess His divine qualities.
+As Christ shed His blood, His blood cleanses my spirit and ego filling me with His divine qualities.
 The primary purpose of Christ’s ministry is to cause humanity to progress towards perfection (righteousness).
 Therefore, we must seek first His righteousness as opposed to the comfort of life.
 Today’s devotion teaches us: By seeking Christ and His righteousness alone, we maximise the power of the blood.

 Observation